Skyfora

 The 30-Minute Forecast Gap: Why ""Current Conditions"" Isn't Good Enough for Critical Operations

 Current conditions are not enough for critical operations.
-The 30-minute forecast gap costs industries billions.
+The nowcast gap costs industries billions.
 Here is why.

 The Current Conditions Trap